rails/rails/guides/source/active_record_querying.md

   WHERE `books`.`id` IN (1,2,3,4,5,6,7,8,9,10)
 ```

-NOTE: The `eager_load` method using an array, hash, or a nested hash of array/hash in the same way as the `includes` method to load any number of associations with a single `Model.find` call.
-Also, like the `includes` method, you can specify the conditions of the eager loaded association.
+NOTE: The `eager_load` method uses an array, hash, or a nested hash of array/hash in the same way as the `includes` method to load any number of associations with a single `Model.find` call.
+Also, like the `includes` method, you can specify conditions for eager loaded associations.

 Scopes
 ------